History of Islam: Mamluk Sultanate

-In 1250, the Ayyubid Egyptian dynasty was overthrown by slave regiments, and the Mamluk Sultanate was born.
+In 1250, the Ayyubid dynasty was overthrown by slave regiments, and the Mamluk Sultanate was born.
 Military prestige was at the center of Mamluk society, and it played a key role in the confrontations with the Mongol Empire during the Mongol invasions of the Levant.

 In the 1260s, the Mongols sacked and controlled the Islamic Near East territories.
-The Mongol invaders were finally stopped by Egyptian Mamluks north of Jerusalem in 1260 at the pivotal Battle of Ain Jalut.
+The Mongol invaders were finally stopped by Egyptian Mamluks and their local allies north of Jerusalem in 1260 at the pivotal Battle of Ain Jalut.

 The Mamluks, who were slave-soldiers predominantly of Turkic, Caucasian, and Southeastern European origins (see Saqaliba), forced out the Mongols (see Battle of Ain Jalut) after the final destruction of the Ayyubid dynasty.
 The Mongols were again defeated by the Mamluks at the Battle of Hims a few months later, and then driven out of Syria altogether.
 With this, the Mamluks were able to concentrate their forces and to conquer the last of the Crusader states in the Levant.
 Thus they united Syria and Egypt for the longest interval between the Abbasid and Ottoman empires (1250–1517).

 The Mamluks experienced a continual state of political conflict, military tension, proxy wars, and economic competition between the "Muslim territory" (Dar al-Islam) and "non-Muslim territory" (Dar al-Harb).
 The Battle of Ain Jalut and the glorious Battle of Marj al-Saffar (1303), the latter partly led by Imam Ibn Taymiyyah, marked the end of the Mongol invasions of the Levant.
 Fatwas given during these conflicts changed the course of Political Islam.
 As part of their chosen role as defenders of Islamic orthodoxy, the Mamluks sponsored many religious buildings, including mosques, madrasas and khanqahs.
 Though some construction took place in the provinces, the vast bulk of these projects expanded the capital.
 Many Mamluk buildings in Cairo have survived to this day, particularly in Old Cairo (for further informations, see Mamluk architecture).